-We used Bayesian inference in Beast2 (Bouckaert et al. 2014) for five reasons: (1) to assign sequences to species; (2) to validate, and to mend if necessary, species identity for sequences retrieved from GenBank; (3) to reconstruct the phylogeny and (4) to propose the ancestral phenotypic state of Galba species.Because we did not have identical sets of individuals (or populations) across genes it was necessary to build four unlinked gene trees to address questions (1) and (2).The best-fitting models of sequence evolution for each gene were selected using bModelTest (Bouckaert and Drummond 2017).
+We used Bayesian inference in Beast2 (Bouckaert et al. 2014) for five reasons: (1) to assign sequences to species; (2) to validate, and to mend if necessary, species identity for sequences retrieved from GenBank; (3) to delimit species; (4) to reconstruct the phylogeny and estimate time divergence; and (5) to assess the ancestral phenotypic state of Galba species.Because we did not have identical sets of individuals (or populations) across genes it was necessary to build four unlinked gene trees to address questions (1) and (2).The best-fitting models of sequence evolution for each gene were selected using bModelTest (Bouckaert and Drummond 2017).
 We estimated a model for each COI partition (1st, 2nd and 3rd position).
 The best model describing the evolution of 16S was HKY+G+I, 123424+G+I for COI (1st codon), 121321+G+I for COI (2nd codon), TN93+G+I for COI (3rd codon), 123424+G+I for ITS1 and 121323 for ITS2.
-The phylogenetic analysis was done using the three unlinked COI codon partitionsfor.
+We linked trees for the three COI codon partitions.
 The analyses were run using four gamma categories and a proportion of 0.5 invariant sites.
-We used a strict clock and a birth-death model as priors with lognormal birth and death rates.
-The MCMC ran for 200,000,000 generations with storing every 20,000 generations.
-The MCMC output were visualized using Tracer (Rambaut et al. 2018).
-The maximum credibility tree was computed TreeAnnotator (utility program distributed with the Beast package) and the trees removed as burn-in represented 10%.
-Gene trees were visualized and edited in FigTree (http://tree.bio.ed.ac.uk/software/figtree).
-These gene trees allowed us to evaluateidentify sor validate or species identity for all sequences, whether obtained in this study or retrieved from GenBank.
+Uncorrelated relaxed-clock models were chosen for all loci.
+The relative clock mean priors were all lognormal (M = 0, S = 1).
+We used a birth-death model as priors with lognormal birth and death rates.
+These gene trees allowed us to evaluate species names and validate or mend species identity for all sequences, whether obtained in this study or retrieved from GenBank.
+All the MCMC were run for 200,000,000 generations storing every 20,000 generations.
 The names of the eight widely-recognized species in the genus Galba were ultimately assigned by reference to their type localities.
+Since gene trees can be erroneously inferred due to incomplete sampling, incomplete lineage sorting or introgression between lineages, we also built haplotype networks for each gene using popART (Leigh and Bryant 2015) and compared them with gene trees.

-our question (3), species delimitationdiffering, some models splitting species to as many as nine while others lumping to as few as five the from tasks eachcenario in turn.
+To address our question (3), species delimitation, we built ten multispecies coalescent tree models in StarBeast2 (Ogilvie et al. 2017) differing in species assignments, some models splitting species to as many as nine while others lumping to as few as five.
+We assigned the species identity obtained from tasks 1 and 2 to each individual and tested each scenario in turn.
+We also created an eleventh model in which we separated the populations of G. viator from Argentina and from Chile to test whether splitter models showed higher support than lumper models regardless of their biological meaning.
 Since all the hypothetical species generated in these tree models must be represented by all genes, we removed the sequences from Ethiopia in this analysis.